Transcat Inc (TRNS): A High-Pe - GuruFocus.com

-Transcat Inc (TRNS, Financial), a prominent player in the Industrial Distribution sector, is currently trading at $91.73 with a market capitalization of $704.746 million.
-The company's stock has seen a gain of 4.84% today and a 7.80% increase over the past four weeks.
-According to GuruFocus, Transcat Inc has a GF Score of 89 out of 100, indicating a high outperformance potential.
-The GF Score is a comprehensive stock performance ranking system that considers five key aspects: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.
+Transcat Inc (TRNS, Financial), a prominent player in the Industrial Distribution sector, is currently trading at $94.53 with a market capitalization of $726.696 million.
+The company's stock price has seen a gain of 4.38% today and a significant increase of 13.66% over the past four weeks.
+According to GuruFocus, Transcat Inc has a GF Score of 91 out of 100, indicating the highest outperformance potential.
+The GF Score is a comprehensive stock performance ranking system that considers five key aspects of valuation: Financial Strength, Profitability Rank, Growth Rank, GF Value Rank, and Momentum Rank.

 Financial Strength Analysis

-Transcat Inc's Financial Strength rank stands at 6/10.
+Transcat Inc's Financial Strength Rank stands at 6/10.
 This ranking is based on several factors, including the company's debt burden, debt to revenue ratio, and Altman Z-Score.
-Transcat Inc's interest coverage is 5.88, indicating a manageable debt burden.
-The company's debt to revenue ratio is 0.27, suggesting a healthy financial position.
-Furthermore, the company's Altman Z-Score of 6.38 indicates a low probability of financial distress.
+Transcat Inc's interest coverage is 4.96, indicating a manageable debt burden.
+The company's debt to revenue ratio is 0.26, suggesting a healthy financial position.
+Furthermore, the company's Altman Z-Score is 6.65, indicating a low risk of bankruptcy.

 Profitability Rank Analysis

 The company's Profitability Rank is 9/10, reflecting its strong profitability.
-Transcat Inc's operating margin is 7.05%, and its Piotroski F-Score is 6, indicating a healthy financial situation.
-The company has shown a consistent uptrend in its operating margin over the past five years, with a 5-year average of 3.60%.
-Moreover, the company has maintained consistent profitability over the past ten years, further enhancing its profitability rank.
+The company's Operating Margin is 7.31%, and its Piotroski F-Score is 6, indicating a healthy financial situation.
+The company has shown consistent profitability over the past 10 years and has a Predictability Rank of 5.

 Growth Rank Analysis

-Transcat Inc's Growth Rank is 10/10, reflecting robust growth in terms of revenue and profitability.
+Transcat Inc's Growth Rank is 10/10, reflecting its strong growth in terms of revenue and profitability.
 The company's 5-year revenue growth rate is 7.20%, and its 3-year revenue growth rate is 9.30%.
-Additionally, the company's 5-year EBITDA growth rate is 11.60%, indicating strong growth in its business operations.
+Additionally, the company's 5-year EBITDA growth rate is 11.60%, indicating robust growth.

 GF Value Rank Analysis

 The company's GF Value Rank is 3/10, suggesting that the stock is currently overvalued.
-The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth and future estimates of the business' performance.
+The GF Value Rank is determined by the price-to-GF-Value ratio, a proprietary metric calculated based on historical multiples and an adjustment factor based on a company's past returns and growth.

 Momentum Rank Analysis

-Transcat Inc's Momentum Rank is 6/10, indicating a moderate momentum in its stock price.
-The Momentum Rank is determined using the standardized momentum ratio and other momentum indicators.
+Transcat Inc's Momentum Rank is 10/10, indicating strong momentum in its stock price.
+This rank is determined using the standardized momentum ratio and other momentum indicators.

 Competitor Analysis

-When compared to its competitors in the Industrial Distribution sector, Transcat Inc holds a strong position.
+When compared to its competitors in the Industrial Distribution sector, Transcat Inc stands out with its high GF Score.
 DXP Enterprises Inc (DXPE, Financial) has a GF Score of 72, Titan Machinery Inc (TITN, Financial) has a GF Score of 87, and BlueLinx Holdings Inc (BXC, Financial) has a GF Score of 77.
-This comparison can be found on the competitors page.
+More details about these competitors can be found here.

 Conclusion